learn-co-curriculum/ruby-metaprogramming-keyword-arguments-and-mass-assignment/README.md

 ## Keyword Arguments

-Keyword arguments are hashes that are used as arguments for methods.
+Keyword arguments are a special way of passing arguments into a method.
+They behave like hashes, pairing a key that functions as the argument name, with it's value.
 Let's walk through it together and refactor our `happy_birthday` method:

 ```ruby
 def happy_birthday(name: "Beyonce", age: 31)